 - an annual maintenance allowance which is set at USD30,300 per annum;

-- one economy class single air fare at both the beginning and end of the period of the award;
+- a one-way economy class air fare at both the beginning and end of tenure;

 - tuition fees and college fees (where applicable);

 - a one-off arrival allowance of USD1,000 to cover the costs of arriving in a new country during the first year of tenure;

 - an academic development allowance of up to USD2,000 per annum to allow Croucher Scholarship recipients to attend conferences, workshops or courses during the tenure of their awards;

 - a medical insurance allowance of up to USD2,000 per annum to cover medical insurance costs;

 - a family allowance of up to USD16,000 per annum for the first child and up to USD6,800 per annum for every additional child who resides with the scholar during the entire duration of the award;

 - a commencement award of USD7,575 to be offered towards the end of doctoral studies to cover the cost of thesis preparation and travel expenses for scholars and their family members for attending their graduation ceremonies; and